Bolesław III Wrymouth: Birth and naming

 Archaeologist Wojciech Szafrański reassumed the theory of Bielowski: Judith of Bohemia died on 28 December 1085, and Bolesław was born two days before, on 26 December.
-According to Szafrański Cosmas used the term VIII Calends of January, with no specific date.
+According to Szafrański, Cosmas used the term VIII Calends of January, with no specific date.
 However, in the Chronicle of Gallus should read that Judith died on Christmas Day, but on Sunday in the Octave of Christmas.
 Using such a broadened range of days, the investigator determined the birth of Boleslaw in the feast of Saint Stephen (26 December).
-For this reasons, the date of 1085 given by Bielowski is correct according to him.
-However, Jasiński pointed the weaknesses of the argument of Szafrański because Gallus has written about the Octave, but specifically about Christmas night, but the investigator didn't consider all other sources, as well as the achievements of research in genealogy.
+For these reasons, the date of 1085 given by Bielowski is correct according to him.
+However, Jasiński pointed out the weaknesses of the argument of Szafrański because Gallus has written about the Octave, specifically about Christmas night, but the investigator didn't consider all other sources, as well as the achievements of research in genealogy.

 Marian Plezia argued that Bolesław was born on 2 September 1085 or 1086.
 According to Gallus, the day of King Stephen of Hungary was also celebrated on 2 September.
 Jasiński considered this theory unfounded.
-In Poland the feast of King Stephen of Hungary is pointed by the Kalendarz krakowski and the kalendarz Kodeksu Gertrudy on 20 August.
-Besides, if Bolesław was born on 2 September, Gallus probably would be noted that this was the day after the celebration of Saint Giles (1 September), which was attributed to be the intercessor of his birth.
+In Poland, the feast of King Stephen of Hungary is celebrated by the Kalendarz krakowski and the Kalendarz Kodeksu Gertrudy on 20 August.
+Besides, if Bolesław was born on 2 September, Gallus probably would have noted that this was the day after the celebration of Saint Giles (1 September), which was attributed to be the intercessor of his birth.

 Kazimierz Jasiński placed the death of Judith in the night between 24 and 25 December 1086 and the birth of Bolesław four months before, on 20 August.
-In this point he agrees with the findings of Balzer.
-He supported his views with additional arguments: All sources are based in the missing Rocznika kapituły krakowskiej, and the next known text of this source refers to events in 1086.
+At this point, he agrees with the findings of Balzer.
+He supported his views with additional arguments: All sources are based on the missing Rocznika kapituły krakowskiej, and the next known text of this source refers to events in 1086.
 Cosmas, writing his chronicle a few decades later, probably benefited from oral tradition and could make a mistake when he placed the year.
-His reports who placed the birth of Bolesław three days before the death of his mother denoted a quite short time.
+His reports, which placed the birth of Bolesław three days before the death of his mother, denoted a quite short time.

-Today is widely recognized the view of both Jasiński and Balzer, that Bolesław most likely was born in the day of King Stephen of Hungary, 20 August 1086.
+Today is widely recognized that the view of both Jasiński and Balzer is that Bolesław most likely was born on the day of King Stephen of Hungary, 20 August 1086.
 According to Cosmas of Prague, Bolesław was named after his uncle, Bolesław II the Generous.
-Władysław I Herman had no reason to named his first-born legitimate son after his brother, but probably in this way tried to placate the former allies of his predecessor.
+Władysław I Herman had no reason to name his first-born legitimate son after his brother, but probably in this way tried to placate the former allies of his predecessor.